Laserworks/diy/_posts/2015-08-20-wireless-music-visualizer.markdown

 ### Load Souce Code To Arduino

 I upload the source code to Arduino from Arduino IDE via USB.
-You need to unpower (unplug) the bluetooth power pin to successfully upload the code to Arduino, because bluetooth module is connected to default Arduino's TX and RX pins and will interfere with code upload procedure otherwise.
+You need to power off (unplug) the bluetooth power pin to successfully upload the code to Arduino, because bluetooth module is connected to default Arduino's TX and RX pins and will interfere with code upload procedure otherwise.

 ### Pair Arduino's Bluetooth Module with PC